jdamboeck/jd-profile-theme/README.md

 # jd-profile-theme
-October cms theme for my personal profile page.
+OctoberCMS theme for my personal profile page.

+>After the checkout don't forget to pull in the frontend dependencies with:

+>``` $ bower update --force ```